xyamzw/docs/docs/guide/advanced/sso.md

 }
 ```

-This is because [Single Sign-On Automatic Registration](#sso-auto-register) is not enabled for the AList account, and the single sign-on cannot be registered as an AList account
+This is because [Single Sign-On Automatic Registration](#sso-auto-register) is not enabled for the OpenList account, and the single sign-on cannot be registered as an OpenList account

 - If you are an administrator, you can turn it on
 - If you are a user, you can contact the administrator to enable